stockbsd/twitter-media-dl/README.md

-                        specify the size of images --tweet               indicate resource_id is a numbered tweet id --list                indicate resource_id is a list (user:slug) --video               include video
+                        specify the size of images --tweet               indicate resource_id is a numbered tweet id --list                indicate resource_id is a list (user:slug) --file                indicate resource_id is a username file(each in a line) --video               include video
   --nophoto             exclude photo
   -l LIMIT, --limit LIMIT